© Eva Blue

 On the shores of the St. Lawrence River, the Marguerite Bourgeoys Historical Site gives families the chance to explore an exceptional heritage site.
 If you're into history and archaeology, you'll love exploring this unique spot.
 There's a lot to see and learn!
 Don't forget to climb the tower to catch breathtaking views of the river.

 Ready to take your summer to the next level?
-Soar high into the sky for a bird's eye view of the islands dotting the river and the city's rooftops.
-La Grande roue de Montréal is a giant ferris wheel that provides each family bubble with their own cabin.
-If you're riding with kids, give them a challenge such as counting church steeples, naming local bridges and figuring out which directions are north, east, south and west.
+Soar high into the sky for a bird's eye view of the islands dotting the river and the city's rooftops from aboard La Grande roue de Montréal.
+Why not give your kids a challenge during the ride: count church steeples, name local bridges and figure out which directions are north, east, south and west.

 Thrill seekers can head to MTL Zipline, where you can fly over the Old Port of Montréal!
 Then there's Quick Jump, which offers bungee jumping, and Voiles en voiles, where kids of all ages can explore an aerial course that runs through some majestic ships, like those used by European explorers.
 Rain or shine, SOS Labyrinth invites you to make your way through an exciting indoor maze.
 The Old Port offers tons of activities, like boat tours and quadricycle rentals.
 And if you can convince your spouse to take care of the kids, consider popping into Bota-Bota Spa, located right on the water!